kindzal/qw-tourney-management/README.md

 ### Initial setup

-Firstly create and populate the following tabs:
+Firstly download a template and populate the following tabs:

 - **Players / Standins**
 - **Teams**